Pipedream with Dylan Pierce

 00:20:43 - Dylan Pierce

 Exactly.
 You can use get PDF to generate the PDF.
 There are libraries we could use to generate PDFs from code, but they're notoriously difficult to work with.
 So if you know HTML and CSS, instead of learning yet another library that generates PDFs, you can just put up a webpage and use this get PDF action to generate a PDF instead.
 So you just leverage technologies you already know.
 Yeah, so that's kind of the gist of Puppeteer and Playwright and what they can be used for.
 And how this works under the hood is we published a special package that has the built-in Puppeteer version with Chrome bundled.
 So you import this special NPM library and then create a brand-new browser.
-And from a browser you create a new page.
+And from a browser, you create a new page.
 It's familiar, just like opening Chrome on your local computer.
 Open a new page, go to the URL, and then you can perform actions on the page, get the content, get the title, and it will do that for you.
 So that's kind of the basics of how it works.

 00:21:57 - Dylan Pierce